ETL vs ELT: The Real Decision in 2026

 Is ELT always better than ETL?+

 No. ELT is the better default for analytics-only workloads on a cloud warehouse under 5 TB/day.
-ETL or EtLT wins when sensitive data must be filtered before the warehouse, when transformation shapes are unstructured (logs, ML features), or when warehouse credit cost exceeds equivalent EC2/EMR cost at large scale.
+ETL or EtLT wins when sensitive data must be filtered before the warehouse, when transformation shapes are unstructured (logs, ML features), or when warehouse credit cost exceeds equivalent EC2/EMR cost at scale.

 Do data engineering interviews ask about ETL vs ELT?+